---District 8 -Community Land and Crown Reserves Generic Plan of Management --
+-District 8 -Community Land and Crown Reserves Generic Plan of Management

 Performance Measures Potential impacts of proposed developments and activities such as parking, traffic; noise and lighting on neighbouring properties are addressed.
 Performance Measures All activities on community land comply with the core objectives of the Local Government Act and Regulations.
 Leases and licences comply with the requirements of the LGA and with Council's policies.
 Reserves notice is posted.
 Applications for use / sale of alcohol in public reserves are considered on individual merits subject to approval of other relevant bodies.
-Time Frame 0 Time Frame 0 0 ა 0 Mgt Team HSC Mgt Team HSC MPL/ MBB .
-MPL/ MBB S AND ACTIVITIES Action nd Activities Address parking requirements and impacts of additional traffic from proposed developments.
+Time Frame 0 Time Frame 0 0 Ø 0 Mgt Team HSC Mgt Team DSH.
+MPL/ MBB MPL/ MBB Action nd Activities Address parking requirements and impacts of additional traffic from proposed developments.
 Address impacts of noise and lighting from proposed developments and activities on neighbouring properties.
 Action Conditions apply to ensure proposed activities on community land comply with core objectives of the LGA.
-Leases and licences are granted in accordance with the requirements of the Local Government Act and Local Government Amendment (Community Land Management) Regulation 1999 and in accordance with Council's policies for leasing and licensing of Council land. rves to Council for • 'Public Reserves Notice' permits use / sale alcohol in public of alcohol in public reserves subject to are considered Council approval and approval of other relevant bodies.
-Council approves / rejects applications for such licences on individual merits.
-1.8 IMPACTS OF DEVELOPMENTS AND ACTIVITIES Management Statement 1.8A Impacts of Developments and Activities Identify and address impacts of developments and activities on neighbouring properties where development approval is not required.
-1.9 LEASES AND LICENCES Management Statement 1.9A Leases & Licences Leases and licences are granted in accordance with the requirements of the Local Government Regulation and Act.
-1.9B Use/Sale of Alcohol in Reserves Applications to Council for use/sale of alcohol in public reserves are considered individually.
+Leases and licences are granted in accordance with the requirements of the Local Government Act and Local Government Amendment (Community Land Management) Regulation 1999 and in accordance with Council spolicies for leasing and licensing of Council land. orves 'Public Reserves Notice' permits use / sale of alcohol in public reserves subject to Council approval and approval of other relevant bodies. • Council approves / rejects applicatio such licences on individual merits.
+Management Statement 1.8A Impacts of Developments and Activities Identify and address impacts of developments and activities on neighbouring properties where development approval is not required. .9 LEASES AND LICENCES Management Statement 1.9A Leases & Licences Leases and licences are granted in accordance with the requirements of the Local Government Regulation and Act.
+1.9B Use/Sale of Alcohol in Reserves Applications to Council for • 'Public Reserves use/sale of alcohol in public of alcohol in public serves are considered Council approval